Sofia Richie Thinks The Kardashians Treat Scott Disick Like A ‘Puppet,’ Per ‘Life & Style’

 “Obviously, Sofia understands that Scott has responsibilities as a father, but there’s a difference between being a good dad and hanging out with your controlling ex all the time,” the source added.

-The insider goes on to reveal that Sofia has accused Kourtney of stirring up trouble between she and Scott on purpose, especially since she seems to have an “endless list” of demands.
+The insider goes on to reveal that Sofia has accused Kourtney of stirring up trouble between her and Scott on purpose, especially since she seems to have an “endless list” of demands.
 The entire situation allegedly has Richie “in tears” due to Disick’s “empty promises,” as he keeps tell her that things will change, but they never do.

 As previously reported by the Inquisitr, Kourtney Kardashian met up with Scott Disick and Sofia Richie for dinner earlier this month.
 The trio reportedly talked about issues relating to Kourtney and Scott’s three children, Mason, Penelope, and Reign, but it seems that perhaps Sofia could have voiced her own issues.

-People Magazine claims that the dinner date was “tense,” and that it seemed more like a business meeting than a friendly sit-down between adults who were discussing the well being of their children.
+People magazine claims that the dinner date was “tense,” and that it seemed more like a business meeting than a friendly sit-down between adults who were discussing the well being of their children.

 “It was a quick dinner.
 It seemed a bit tense.
 It wasn’t like they are all friends and were hanging out for fun.
 It looked more like a business dinner,” the source stated.